natforsdick/rewarewaannotation/README.md

    ```

 8. Test your setup.

-   Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data. **Note**: The nextflow process will also make a `.nextflow.log` file, but if you don't rename it, it will be overwritten.
+   Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data. **Note**: The nextflow process will also make a `.nextflow.log` file which is more detailed than your `anno-test.log`, but if you don't rename it, it will be overwritten.

    `nextflow run /path/to/rewarewaannotation/ -profile test,singularity --outdir results &> anno-test.log`